maiya777/erb-templating-001/README.md

 ### Movie Specs

 Before anything, you're going to need to create a simple Movie class.
 Instances of this class will have some basic attributes (title, release date, director, and summary).
 The class itself will need to implement a method that parses through a text file and creates Movie instances based upon the data in that file.
+Data does not need to be persisted in a database.

 ### SiteGenerator Specs